 Configure the Hardware Communications Gateway via License Manager

-Effective from version 18.104.22.168 the hardware communications gateway is setup via the License Manager (which you are prompted to run following installation of the software).
-Version 22.214.171.124 automatically installs all supported gateway types.
-You can then use the License Manager to create the gateway and this is based on the hardware types that is enabled on your license.
+Effective from version 188.8.131.52 the hardware communications gateway is setup via the License Manager (which you are prompted to run on the host PC following installation of the software).
+Version 184.108.40.206 automatically installs all supported gateway types.
+You can then create the gateway if it is enabled in your license.

 Creating the Gateway

 - Click to highlight the installed gateway service listed within the License Manager.

 - The Add Gateway window will appear prompting you to enter a name for the gateway.

 - Enter the name then click OK.

 - The gateway will be added to the database.
 You will then see a prompt to start the gateway service.
 Click Yes to do this.